-Find Tongass news stories on the Audubon Alaska in the News page.
+Find Tongass news stories mentioning Audubon Alaska on the Audubon Alaska in the News page.

 Audubon has consistently stated our position about the harm the unnecessary Sealaska legislation will cause on the Tongass:

-You can read Audubon Alaska's full report "America's Rainforest at Risk" or the Report Summary, which examines the implications of proposed timber selections in the Tongass National Forest by the Sealaska Corporation.
+Audubon Alaska's full report "America's Rainforest at Risk" and the Report Summary examine the implications of proposed timber selections in the Tongass National Forest by the Sealaska Corporation.
 Although Sealaska has already made its final land selections under the Alaska Native Claims Settlement Act, the corporation is now seeking unprecedented legislative authority from Congress (S 340 and HR 740) to make alternative land selections in areas of the Tongass that are presently public lands.
 The proposed new timber selections would include a significant portion of the remaining very large-tree old growth in the Tongass.

 Big tree stands on the Tongass have been targeted and overharvested (or "high-graded") for decades.
 Half or more of the very large-tree stands -- identified as volume class 7-- that existed in 1950 are gone.
 Today, class 7 stands are exceedingly rare, accounting for only one-half of one percent (or 81,770 acres) of the nearly 16.8 million acre Tongass.
 The amount of very large-tree old growth in Sealaska's proposed new selections is greatly disproportionate to the Tongass as a whole and exceeds amounts in Sealaska's existing selections by 11-12 times.
 Sealaska's proposed new selections include up to 16.6% of all remaining very large-tree stands.